Your Bag

 Stimulates Romantic Feelings

-A natural aphrodisiac, vanilla essential oil’s sweet and enticing scent is great for getting in the mood for romance.
+Vanilla essential oil’s sweet and enticing scent is great for getting in the mood for romance.

 Diffusing it in the bedroom will help relax the atmosphere and set the mood for romantic nights with your beloved.
 This mood will be amplified when the oil is blended with lavender essential oil.